syllistudio/line-messaging/README.md

 ### Create Webhook URL

 You can create it easy in your routing.
 In the routes file of your app you must pass that route to `Route::post('/webhook', 'LineBotController@handleWebhook')` After you need to set your webhook URL in your LINE console.
-Then use our trait `LineWebhookReceiver` in `LineBotController`
+Then use our trait `LineWebhookReceiver` into your controller.

 ```php
 <?php